Culture of Puerto Rico

-'La escuelo del Maestro Cordero' by Puerto Rican artist Francisco Oller.
+La escuela del maestro Rafael Cordero by Puerto Rican artist Francisco Oller.

-The culture of Puerto Rico is the result of a number of internal and indigenous influences, both past and present.
-Modern cultural manifestations showcase the island's rich history and help create an identity that is uniquely Puerto Rican - Taíno (Native American), Spanish, African, and North American.
+The culture of Puerto Rico is the result of a number of both external and indigenous influences, both past and present.
+Modern cultural manifestations showcase the island's rich history and help create an identity that is uniquely Puerto Rican—a fusion of Taíno (Native American), Spanish, African, and North American influences.